huynhtuan17ti/cpp-optimization/README.md

 | [opt_010](std_optim/opt_010)  | execution policies                    | [README](std_optim/opt_010/README.md) |

 ### 2. External optimzation
-In this secton, it is a collection of several techniques or methods that I've read on books, papers or on my own experiments.
+In this secton, it is a collection of several techniques or methods that I've read on books, papers or in my own experiments.

 | Id.                           | Title                                                                                | Note    |
 | ------                        | ------                                                                               | ------  |